adeason/openafs/doc/process/01-contributor-guide.md

 ## Getting Started

-* **Read the Documentation**: Read the Quick Start Guide to learn how to install OpenAFS, the User Guide, the Admistrator Guide.
+* **Read the Documentation**: Read the Quick Start Guide to learn how to install OpenAFS, the User Guide, the Administrator Guide.
 * **Learn how to build OpenAFS**:  Learn how to build OpenAFS from source code.
 * **Install a test cell**: Follow the Quick Start Guide to install OpenAFS servers and clients in a test environment.